 As we built our insect and decided what it should look like, we talked about the different parts of our particular insect.
 We put antennae and one eye on the head, a feather and another eye on the thorax, and wings on the abdomen—and this was fine by me!
 While he was hesitant to put parts where they should go, he said “head,” “thorax,” and “abdomen” out loud as we built and talked about our insect.
 He was very proud of this final specimen.

 Every class we go to uses different activities to explore a different theme.
 We’ve used play dough, enjoyed circle time with great books, gone on Garden walks, and let’s not forget our favorite activity, planting!
 (This time we planted some Mexican heather as part of the insect theme.
 Butterflies and bees love the nectar from the flowers of this plant.)
-We planted our heather at home and are waiting to see if we get visitors this summer.

 We can’t wait until the fall season of Little Diggers, but if you don’t want to wait, you can sign up for My First Camp for 3-year-olds, and enjoy more hands-on science, art, food, and gardening.